mcconvil/mase/cran-comments.md

 # Resubmission

 This is an update to mase 0.1.5.
+The new version is mase 0.1.5.2

+The package has been tested on the following systems

+* macos-latest (release)
+* windows-latest (release)
+* ubuntu-latest (devel)
+* ububtu-latest (release)
+* ubuntu-latest (oldrel-1)

+And got

+0 errors | 0 warnings | 0 notes

+We checked the strong reverse dependency: FIESTAutils, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

+# Resubmission

+This is an update to mase 0.1.5.
 The new version is mase 0.1.5.1

 The package has been tested on the following systems